ZZ Plant Care Guide

 Pot the offshoots into well-draining soil.
 Water the soil lightly and place in a bright location with indirect light.

-You can also propagate Zamioculcas zamiifolia by leaf cuttings, but this can take at least six months.
+You can also propagate Zamioculcas zamiifolia by leaf cuttings, but this can take a whole year, so I would focus on division.

 The ZZ Plant likes to dry out between waterings (about once a month).
-This plant can survive months without watering so its better to underwater instead of overwatering.
+This plant can survive months without watering so its better to underwater instead of overwatering, making this a great plant for travellers!

 To determine if your plant needs water, you can stick your finger in the soil (1 to 2 inches) and if it is dry, its ready for water!
 If you don’t want to get your hands dirty, you can try a moisture meter.